How AI Is Transforming Public Safety Leadership

 Search that actually works

-Need that one example for a promotion packet or the training record from last spring?
+Are you looking for an example for a promotion packet or a training record from last spring?
 Smart search makes it instant.
-The system uses your labels and your language, so you find what you need fast.
+The system uses your labels and language to quickly find what you need.

 Reports and analytics without the grind